DulceM88/Week7-TrainSchedule/README.md

 	    var start = childSnapshot.val().start;
 	    var freq = childSnapshot.val().frequency;

-In order to determine the arrival times for the trains the "moment" method is utilized
+In order to determine the arrival times for the trains the "moment" method is utilized.
-	- //current time
+	    //current time
 	    var currentTime = moment();
 	    console.log("CURRENT TIME: " + moment(currentTime).format("hh:mm"));

 Calculations to determine a few other variables such as difference between first and current time and time apart are calculated and declared in order to determine the  minutes until the next train and the exact time of the next train arrival.

 	- var minNextTrain = freq - tRemainder;